Dear AuPair.com community,

-Host Families from the red areas: ask the institutions if it’s advisable to hire an Au Pair now and consider to put out the Au Pair stay.
-AuPair.com can help you figuring it out.
+For the Host Families: ask the institutions if it’s advisable to hire an Au Pair now and consider to put out the Au Pair stay.
+AuPair.com can help you figure it out.

-Host Families who hosts Au Pairs from the red areas: if the Au Pair doesn’t show any symptoms or hasn’t been back in her hometown in the last weeks there is no need to worry.
+Host Families who host Au Pairs who have recently travelled: if the Au Pair doesn’t show any symptom or hasn’t been back in her hometown in the last weeks there is no need to worry.
 You may consider to prolong her stay, if she is supposed to leave the next days.

-Families who are worried for their kids: kids appear not to show any symptoms.
+Families who are worried about their kids: kids appear to show milder symptoms.
 Older people are more likely to have complications.